 - 1 sprig curry leaves

-- Salt to taste ( use rock salt for fasting)
+- 1 teaspoon salt use rock salt for fasting

 - Peel and cut pink yam into cube size, keep it in cold water until you finish cutting the whole yam.